Daniel Susskind Keynote Speaker and AI economist

 Daniel Susskind biography

-Future of work speaker Daniel Susskind is one of the world’s foremost economists examining how artificial intelligence is reshaping work, growth, and society.
-He holds the Mercers’ School Memorial Professorship in Business at Gresham College, is Research Professor in Economics at King’s College London, and serves as Senior Research Associate at Oxford’s Institute for Ethics in AI, Digital Fellow at the Stanford Digital Economy Lab, and Associate Member of Oxford’s Economics Department.
-He is also a member of the UK Government’s Expert Panel on AI and the Future of Work.
+Future of work speaker Daniel Susskind is one of the world’s foremost economists on the impact of artificial intelligence on work, growth, and society, and the author of the major new book What Should My Children Do?
+He holds the Mercers’ School Memorial Professorship in Business at Gresham College, is Research Professor in Economics at King’s College London, and holds senior research positions at Oxford University and the Stanford Digital Economy Lab.

 What Should My Children Do?
+How to Flourish in the Age of AI

 Daniel Susskind Speaking Videos